PoliWings/SejmAI/test_survey/README.md

   }
 ```

-### calc_weight.py
+### Sum.py

-Simple script to help calculating the sum of weights from questions in specific category.
+Simple script to calculate the number of questions and their weights.
 Run using:

 ```
-python calc_weights.py <category_name>
+python sum.py
 ```